sharash/sharash.github.io/docs/_posts/2020-09-13-schedule-adjusted-league-table.markdown

 Some notes on this:
 - avg.points changes with each matchday; this is so that SALT on an ongoing season will exactly match the SALT for the corresponding matchday once the full season results are in.
 In other words, SALT for a matchday won’t change based on how far along a season has come.
-- unlike regular league points, SALT can decrease from one matchday to the next, depending on other teams' results.
+- Unlike regular league points, SALT can decrease from one matchday to the next, depending on other teams' results.
--

 Okay, so now we have the SALT points for each matchday.
 Let's start by seeing when each team had the biggest difference between actual points and ajusted points:
 ```r